dbogdanov/dbogdanov.github.io/_posts/2017-05-22-01-mediaeval2017-ab-genre-task.markdown

 - Genre recognition is often treated as a single-category classification problem, which is not necessarily the way it should be.
 Our genre data is intrinsically multi-label and so we propose to treat genre recognition as a **multi-label classification problem**.

 - Typically research is done on small music collections.
-Instead, we provide a **very large dataset** counting up to millions of recordings annotated by genres and subgenre.
+Instead, we provide a **very large dataset** counting two million recordings annotated by genres and subgenre.
 The downside is that we are not able to provide audio, but only **precomputed bags of features**.

 - Finally, we provide information about **hierarchy of genres and subgenres** within each genre annotation source.
 Systems can take advantage of this knowledge.